 What happens if my partner does not agree to end the civil partnership?

-If the Respondent (your civil partner) disagrees and wishes to defend the application to end civil partnership then the Respondent needs to state this in the acknowledgement of service (D10 form) within the eight days given.
-The Respondent then has 21 days to respond with why they are defending the application to end the civil partnership using the form D8B.
+If the Respondent (your civil partner) disagrees and wishes to defend the application to end civil partnership, the Respondent will need to state this in the Acknowledgement of Service (D10 form) within the 8 days given.
+The Respondent then has 21 days to complete form D8B, giving their reasons for defending the application.
 The cost of this is £245.
 If you are on a low income you may be eligible for a fee exemption and can complete the EX160 form when making the application.

 You also need to file the Respondent’s response to the petition.

 Once the court has received the Conditional Order application, the Judge will then decide whether to grant this.